edgedb/easy-edgedb/chapter3/answers.md

 #### 1. This query is trying to display every `NPC` along with the `name` plus every `City` type for each `NPC`, but it's giving an error.
 What is it missing?

-All it needs is brackets around the `select` - remember, putting it in brackets "captures" the output so it can be used.
+All it needs is parentheses around the `select` - remember, putting it in parentheses "captures" the output so it can be used.

 ```edgeql
 select NPC {